• SSL Certificate: The Cornerstone of Your Website Security and Google Ranking

 2. Identity Authentication: Certificate Chains and Digital Signatures

-How to confirm the server's public key is genuine and not forged by hackers?
+How to confirm that the server's public key is genuine and not forged by hackers?
 This relies on digital certificates and Certificate Authorities (CA):

 3. Core Technical Components: Hash Functions and Key Exchange